Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Experimental Results

 \paragraph{Policy Patch Training.} The patch consists of 50 virtual tokens and is trained using our two-stage recipe.
 In Stage 1 (SFT), we initialize the patch with a textual instruction and train it on safe responses from $\mathcal{M}'$.
 In Stage 2 (DPO), we refine it using preference pairs $(\mathbf{y}_w,\mathbf{y}_l)$ with $\beta=0.1$.

-\paragraph{Evaluation.} We test all models on a 10\% held-out split of RTP, generating $k=5$ responses per prompt with stochastic decoding.
-We report two primary safety metrics calculated with the Perspective API~\citep{jigsaw_perspectiveapi}: \text{Avg. max toxicity} and \text{Toxic rate}.
-To measure utility, we also report perplexity (\text{PPL}) and trigram-overlap diversity.
-Full specifications appear in Sec.~\ref{sec:Tox}.
+\paragraph{Evaluation.} We test all models on a 10\% held-out split of RTP, generating $k=25$ responses per prompt with stochastic decoding.
+We report two primary safety metrics computed with the Perspective API~\citep{jigsaw_perspectiveapi}: \textbf{Avg.
+Max Toxicity} and \textbf{Toxic Rate}.
+To measure utility, we also report perplexity (PPL) and trigram-overlap diversity.
+For toxicity mitigation, we additionally report post-patching MMLU accuracy in Appendix~\ref{sec:General_perf}.
+Full metric definitions and implementation details appear in Appendix~\ref{sec:Tox}.
+Finally, we evaluate cross-family patching in Appendix~\ref{sec:cross_teach} (e.g., using an Aya-23 safety model to patch Llama-2 and Llama-3).

-\paragraph{Results.} As shown in Fig.~\ref{fig:llama3}, $\mathcal{M}_{\text{safeprompt}}$ yields marginal gains over $\mathcal{M}$, while our patched model $\mathcal{M}^+$ substantially lowers Avg.
-Max Toxicity with PPL close to the teacher model $\mathcal{M}'$.
+\paragraph{Results.} As shown in Fig.~\ref{fig:llama2}, $\mathcal{M}_{\text{safeprompt}}$ yields marginal gains over $\mathcal{M}$, while our patched model $\mathcal{M}^+$ substantially lowers Avg.
+Max Toxicity with PPL in a similar range as the teacher model $\mathcal{M}'$.
 Diversity remains stable, indicating gains are not due to simple repetition.
 The patches trained on RTP also transfer effectively to the ATTAQ dataset, showing similar positive trends (Appendix Fig.~\ref{fig:sup_risk1_attaq}).
 See Table~\ref{tab:tox} for full results and Appendix Sec.~\ref{sec:qual_tox} for qualitative examples.